Spain's Las Vegas — a skyline of hotels and holiday apartments, non-stop entertainment and a British holiday atmosphere

 Any gain from the sale may also need to be declared in your home country, but the double taxation treaty between Spain and most countries ensures that you do not pay full tax twice.
 Always seek advice from an accountant experienced in cross-border taxation before the sale.

-Properties in Benidorm with enormous tourist capacity — never a dull moment often sell fastest, as it is something many foreign buyers are specifically looking for.
-Make sure to highlight this in the listing and during viewings.
+To sell property in Benidorm as quickly as possible, you should highlight what is unique about your property: enormous tourist capacity — never a dull moment is something many foreign buyers are specifically looking for in Benidorm.

 Areas in Benidorm